idena-network/idena-docs/docs/iip/iip-3.md

 ### Abstract

-Discriminate the voting power of pool delegators and newly validated identities.
+Discriminate the voting power of pool delegators that undelegate and newly validated identities.

 ### Motivation